stephomi/nomadsculpt.com/manual/docs/stroke.md

 #### Size

 * Screen - the radius is set in screen units.
-So if you make the radius 100 pixels wide, when you zoom out or zoom in, the radius will remain 100 pixels wide.
+If you make the radius 100 pixels wide, it will stay 100 pixels wide regardless if you zoom in or out.
 * Constant (3d) - the radius is set in 3d units.
-For example if you create a sphere and make the clay tool radius match the sphere, the radius will be the same as the sphere as you zoom in and out.
+For example if you create a sphere and make the radius the same size as the sphere, the radius stay the same size as the sphere as you zoom in and out.

 ### Stroke